Blog

 The new ombudsman for landlords will be in addition to the two schemes that exist to handle complaints by tenants and landlords about letting agents – The Property Ombudsman and the Property Redress Scheme.
 These government-approved schemes arbitrate complaints and offer binding redress.
 They are compulsory for agents to join if they want to trade legally, and agents must comply with each scheme’s adjudicator-led decisions.

-Sean Hooker, Head of Redress at the Property Redress Scheme said, “We agree with the principle of a single route for tenants to access effective and affordable complaint resolution.”
+Sean Hooker, Head of Redress at the Property Redress Scheme, said, “We agree with the principle of a single route for tenants to access effective and affordable complaint resolution.”

-“I cannot see how trying to solve the issue of consumer confusion, by introducing yet another ombudsman, is practical or will benefit anyone.
-Instead, integrating landlord redress and plugging the gaps - such as rent to rent - into the existing process, incorporating mediation but having a single, accessible entry point, with assistance guidance and signposting is the way forward.”
+“However, I cannot see how trying to solve the issue of consumer confusion, by introducing yet another ombudsman, is practical or will benefit anyone.
+Instead, integrating landlord redress and plugging the gaps - such as rent to rent - into the existing process is the way forward, incorporating mediation but having a single, accessible entry point, with assistance, guidance and signposting.”

-- Sean Hooker, Head of Redress And Ombudsman Office at The Property Redress Scheme
+- Sean Hooker, Head of Redress and Ombudsman Office at The Property Redress Scheme

-Sean, who has had a lot of input with the Government on the introduction of landlord redress and the form landlord registration will take, believes these are positive changes that help address the gap in dispute resolution for tenants whose landlords do not use an agent, or where the issues fall under the obligations of the landlord and not their agent.
-He also highlights that the final details of what will be put in place have yet to be revealed and the Government is still working on the model.
+Sean, who has had a lot of input with the Government on the introduction of landlord redress and the form landlord registration will take, believes these are positive changes that will help address the gap in dispute resolution for tenants whose landlords do not use an agent, or where the issues fall under the obligations of the landlord and not their agent.
+He also highlights that the final details of exactly what will be put in place have yet to be revealed and the Government is still working on the model.

-“We at the Property Redress Scheme will work with them to help develop a joined up and easily accessible system that helps raise standards in the sector and provides the reassurance and protection to the tenant that is needed.”
+“We at the Property Redress Scheme will work with them to help develop a joined-up and easily accessible system that helps raise standards in the sector and provides the reassurance and protection to the tenant that is needed.”

 Become a Total Landlord.